ghga-de/ghga-datasteward-kit/README.md

 Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.

+## generate_metadata_catalog_accessions.py

+A script for generating accessions for the metadata catalog.
+Accessions wiil be stored in a text file.

+Please use `./generate_metadata_catalog_accessions.py --help` for help.

 ## Quick Start
 For setting up the development environment, we rely on the [devcontainer feature](https://code.visualstudio.com/docs/remote/containers) of vscode